Missionary: Hindu missions

-Hinduism was introduced into Java by travelers from India in ancient times.
-When the early Javanese princes accepted Hinduism, they did not give up all of their early animistic beliefs—they simply combined the new ideas with them.
+Hinduism was introduced into Java by travellers from India in ancient times.
 Several centuries ago, many Hindus left Java for Bali rather than convert to Islam.
 Hinduism has survived in Bali ever since.
 Dang Hyang Nirartha was responsible for facilitating a refashioning of Balinese Hinduism.
 He was an important promoter of the idea of moksha in Indonesia.
 He founded the Shaivite priesthood that is now ubiquitous in Bali, and is now regarded as the ancestor of all Shaivite pandits.

 Shantidas Adhikari was a Hindu preacher from Sylhet who converted King Pamheiba of Manipur to Hinduism in 1717.

 Historically, Hinduism has only recently had a large influence in western countries such as the United Kingdom, New Zealand, and Canada.
 Since the 1960s, many westerners attracted by the world view presented in Asian religious systems have converted to Hinduism.
 Many native-born Canadians of various ethnicities have converted during the last 50 years through the actions of the Ramakrishna Mission, ISKCON, Arya Samaj and other missionary organizations as well as due to the visits and guidance of Indian gurus such as Guru Maharaj, Sai Baba, and Rajneesh.
 The International Society for Krishna Consciousness has a presence in New Zealand, running temples in Auckland, Hamilton, Wellington and Christchurch.

 Paramahansa Yogananda, an Indian yogi and guru, introduced many westerners to the teachings of meditation and Kriya Yoga through his book, Autobiography of a Yogi.

 Swami Vivekananda, the founder of the Ramakrishna Mission is one of the greatest Hindu missionaries to the West.